External review finds deeper rot in World Bank ‘Doing Business’ rankings

 FILE PHOTO: A participant stands near a logo of World Bank at the International Monetary Fund – World Bank Annual Meeting 2018 in Nusa Dua, Bali, Indonesia, October 12, 2018.
-REUTERS/Johannes P. Christo/File Photo
+REUTERS/Johannes P. Christo

 By Andrea Shalal